 Eventually, we would like the river rock walls topped with a natural stone, but since the tops we inherited the place were eroded and nasty looking, my idea was to remove the old top and replace with low cost concrete as a temporary solution.

-European Country Fixer Upper Entry
+Rustic Country Fixer Upper Entry

 I’m not exaggerating when I say the tile near the front door was the precise color of an awful bruise.
 Fitting since the whole house had been walloped.
 We still haven’t upgraded the bifold closet doors which I despise, but things look a lot better!